 The primary goal of physiotherapy is to initially increase ROM so that you do not get stiff following surgery.
 You will then begin to work on increasing strength and balance after surgery.
 You will be provided with a detailed protocol of what you should and should not be doing during each post-operative phase.
 You will provide this to your physiotherapist.

 When do I need to wear my brace?

 You will need to wear your brace anytime you are up moving around on your crutches.
 You will use your brace for 6-8 weeks on average.
-You do not need to wear your brace for sleeping or when you are sitting.

 How long will I need to use my crutches?

 Depending on how quickly your bone heals and your surgeon’s preference you will need to use your crutches between 6 and 8 weeks on average.

 For patients undergoing right leg surgery, you may not return to driving until you have discontinued using your crutches (approximately 6 weeks).
 For patients undergoing left knee surgery that do not drive manual vehicles, you may return to driving between 3 and 6 weeks when you are no longer taking pain medication.

 You may shower following surgery with your knee brace off but you must be sitting down at all times.
 You will have water-proof bandages covering your incision.
 It is advisable to have some one help you get dry and dressed.
 The knee brace must then be re-applied.

 This will be different for each patient and depends largely on the type of work you do.
 Most patients who work in a sedentary position or desk work will be back to work by 4-6 weeks.
 Those patients who work in more labour intensive jobs may be out of work for up to 12 weeks.